The

 Among

-the great masterpieces of religious architecture produced by the
+great masterpieces of religious architecture

 early Renaissance.
-The basilica is indissolubly linked with the
+The basilica is indissolubly

 Medici family.
-The church is renowned above all for the Old Sacristy
+The church is renowned above all

-designed by Brunelleschi and decorated by Donatello
+designed by Brunelleschi and decorated by

 an authentic